Skip to main content

 Q: What are the locals like; do you mix mainly with other expats?

-A: From talking to expats from various different cultures, and through personal experience, it is very hard to meet people in Vancouver.
-It is a very transient, rather “cliquey” city and people seem reluctant to engage with people who may leave the city.
+A: From talking to expats from various different cultures and through personal experience, it is very hard to meet people in Vancouver.
+It is a very transient, rather “cliquey” city, and people seem reluctant to engage with people who may leave the city.
 While an asset, the city’s multiculturalism also means that people often stick with people from the same culture, community or language group.
 I do not really mix with other expats, largely because I think I have very different reasons for living in Canada than a lot of the South Africans living here.
-My husband is also a local, which means I have a different experience to others who have come without a solid connection to the city or country.
+My husband is also a local, which means I have a different experience from others who have come without a solid connection to the city or country.

 About working in Vancouver

-Q: What’s the economic climate like in the city, is there plenty of work?
+Q: What’s the economic climate like in the city?
+Is there plenty of work?

 A: The recession has definitely affected the city and surrounds, but there do still seem to be jobs.
-There are very few big business head offices based in Vancouver, though, and the vast majority of the province’s GDP is from small business.
-You have to also bear in mind that when you move, you lose your professional network along with your personal network, so it can take a long time to make the connections you need to get a job.
+There are very few big business head offices based in Vancouver, though, and the vast majority of the province’s GDP is from small businesses.
+You also have to bear in mind that when you move, you lose your professional network along with your personal network, so it can take a long time to make the connections you need to get a job.

 Q: How does the work culture differ from home?

 A: Vancouver is very similar to Cape Town.
-Things move rather slowly and it takes a long time to get things done.
-In general, most things do, however, run efficiently (e.g. banking, government services etc).
+Things move rather slowly, and it takes a long time to get things done.
+In general, most things do, however, run efficiently (e.g. banking, government services, etc).

 Q: How would you rate the healthcare in Vancouver?

 Appointments, in my experience, tend to be rushed and perfunctory.
-That being said, your medical does cover doctor’s visits, as well as services such as blood tests, x-rays etc, with no pre-paying/ reimbursement situation as with private medical aids in South Africa.
+That being said, your medical does cover doctor’s visits, as well as services such as blood tests, x-rays, etc, with no pre-paying/ reimbursement situation as with private medical aids in South Africa.

 And finally…